rontarrant/gtkDcoding/docs/_posts/2019-01-15-0001-imperative-test-rig.md

 - `MainWindow` (the first time) names the variable type
 - `MainWindow` (the second time) is the constructor function call,
 - `testRigWindow` is the variable name we’re assigning to the window created,
-- `“Test Rig”` is the window title, and
+- `windowTitle` is one of the string variables we instantiated earlier, this one being the window title, and
-- new speaks for itself.
+- `new` speaks for itself.

 ### Window Close Button